-Your company's design/build proposal is among those that the DOT has deemed responsive, and winning the contract would be a step toward becoming a leader in the bridge replacement market.
-The DOT has asked each competing firm to submit a 1:10 scale model to demonstrate its concept.
+Your company's design/build proposal is among those that BEC has deemed responsive, and winning the contract would be a step toward becoming a leader in the oil field bridge market.
+BEC has asked each competing firm to submit a 1:10 scale model to demonstrate its concept.
 Models will be erected under simulated field conditions and then load tested.
-A panel of DOT personnel will judge the models by multiple criteria including durability, constructability, usability, stiffness, construction speed, efficiency, economy, and display.
-The contract will be awarded to the company whose model best meets the DOT's needs and requirements.
-Any attempt to gain advantage by circumventing the intent of the competition as expressed by the rules, including this Problem Statement, will be grounds for rejection of the model and termination of the company's eligibility.
+A panel of BEC consultants will judge the models by multiple criteria including durability, constructability, usability, stiffness, construction speed, efficiency, economy, and display.
+The contract will be awarded to the company whose model best meets BEC's needs and requirements.
+Any attempt to gain advantage by circumventing the intent of the competition as expressed by the Rules, including this Problem Statement, will be grounds for rejection of the model and termination of the company's eligibility.